 I’ve written a few posts here about the fact that I apologize to my kids, and the circumstances around why I do it.
 I can honestly say that it truly helps my relationship with my children and teaches them lots of good social skills.

-But when it comes to apologizing to kids, it can be super hard.
-It’s hard to take responsibility without still blaming the child by adding a “but you”.
+But when it comes to apologizing to kids, it can be tricky.

 “I’m sorry I yelled, but you weren’t listening”